INN/docs/projects/largo/umbrella-setup.md

-# Set up Largo-Umbrella Local Environment
+# Set up Largo-Umbrella Local Environment using VVV and VV and Vagrant

-NOTE: If you're setting up a new umbrella repo for a project/client, see the instructions in the largo docs: [https://largo.readthedocs.io/developers/setup.html](https://largo.readthedocs.io/developers/setup.html)
+NOTE: If you're setting up a new umbrella repo for a project/client, see the instructions in the [INN/umbrella-boilerplate](https://github.com/INN/umbrella-boilerplate) repo.

 You're new to INN, or you've been here for a while and never set up the Largo Umbrella of sites before on your computer, or you've been here and have it set up but you did the setup back in the Cenozoic era and avoid doing it because you forget all the details.

 Fret not!
 This guide will show you how to go from a Mac OS X system, with a baseline of what is described in our [setup docs](/staffing/onboarding/os-x-setup.md#terminal-emulator), and get to the point of:

-* being able to browse the current version of [http://largoproject.org/](http://largoproject.org/) at the local URL [http://largo-umbrella.dev/](http://largo-umbrella.dev/)
+* being able to browse the current version of [largoproject.org](http://largoproject.org/) at the local URL [http://largo-umbrella.test/](http://largo-umbrella.test/)
 * being able to browse every INN member's site that uses Largo and which we host, such as [http://wisconsinwatch.org/](http://wisconsinwatch.org/) and [http://current.org/](http://current.org/), at local URLs
 * having a complete local copy of the database for all aforementioned sites, which includes all site content, users, and organization.
 * having a network admin account to log in to your local version of largoproject.org, which will allow you to administer your local copy of any of the INN member sites.